On Discrete Morse-Bott Theory: Discrete Morse-Bott function

 \tikzset{arrow/.style={->,thick}} \tikzset{point/.style={fill, shape=circle,inner sep=1pt,outer sep=0pt}}

 Note that we often use symbols $\nu$, $\sigma$, and $\tau$ with the relation $\nu \prec \sigma \prec \tau$ among their dimensions, unless otherwise stated.

-\begin{example} The function on the left in the figure is a discrete Morse–Bott function.
-On the other hand, the function on the right does not, since it fails to satisfy (MB4) at a one-dimensional cell $\sigma$.
-Indeed, we obtain $U^{\mathcal{C}_f(\sigma)}(\sigma)=2$, which contradicts (M4).
+\begin{example} The function on the left in Figure~\ref{fig:ex_DMF} is a discrete Morse-Bott function.
+On the other hand, the function on the right in Figure~\ref{fig:ex_DMF} is not, since it fails to satisfy (MB4) at a one-dimensional cell $\sigma$.
+Indeed, we obtain $U^{\mathrm{snc}}(\sigma)=2$, which contradicts (M4).

 \end{example}

 We have the following observation.